 This course explores state-of-the-art principles, spatial data and remote sensing sensors characteristics, methods and applications in geographic information systems and remote sensing to complement core course work.
 The theme varies from year to year.
-For example, the course focuses on multiuser geospatial data management and recent developments in Earth observation data such as imaging radar, LiDAR, hyperspectral sensors, SmallSats and unoccupied autonomous systems (UASs) with emphasis on spatial data analysis, such as spatial statistics and machine learning for spatial and earth observation data and the course content reflects recent GIS and remote sensing trends research and applications for local and global challenges such as vegetation dynamic, precision agriculture, urban environment, spatial epidemiology and living environment, climate science, hydrology, geohazard modelling, and disaster management.
+For example, the course focuses on multiuser geospatial data management and recent developments in Earth observation data such as imaging radar,LiDAR, hyperspectral sensors, SmallSats and unoccupied autonomous systems (UASs) with emphasis on spatial data legislation and policies.

+The course further consists of several current topics in geospatial data analysis, such as spatial statistics and machine learning for spatial and earth observation data and the course content reflects recent GIS and remote sensing trends research and applications for local and global challenges such as vegetation dynamic, precision agriculture, urban environment, spatial epidemiology and living environment, climate science, hydrology, geohazard modelling, and disaster management.
 The course also covers geospatial professionalism, ethics, practices and the job market.